Software Development — Custom Software, Web Apps and Architecture 2026

 Do we need microservices or is a monolith enough?

 REST is the default for public APIs and partner integrations — widely understood, well tooled.
-GraphQL is worth it with multiple clients that have different data needs (web + mobile + public API) and when over- or under-fetching is a real problem. gRPC is the right choice for internal service-to-service communication with high throughput and tight latency requirements. tRPC is a pragmatic option for TypeScript monorepos where client and server are maintained by the same team.
+GraphQL is worth it with multiple clients that have different data needs (web + mobile + public API) and when over- or under-fetching is a problem. gRPC is the right choice for internal service-to-service communication with high throughput and tight latency requirements. tRPC is a pragmatic option for TypeScript monorepos where client and server are maintained by the same team.

 Native iOS/Android or React Native/Flutter for our app?